sebastiansauer/data_se/content/post/2017-11-20-great-dataviz-examples-in-rstats.md

   - plot
   - dataviz
   - rstats
-slug: great-dataviz-examples-in-rstats
 ---

 Here come some stunning examples of data visualizations, all built with R. R code of each diagram is available at the source.
-Enjoy!
+Enjoy! #beautiful.